-Career Advancement: Registered Nurse to Medical Doctor
+How to Go From a Registered Nurse (RN) to a Medical Doctor (MD)

 There are some nurses who have always dreamed of becoming a medical doctor, but college happens, life happens and things change.
 Nursing sometimes is the next best option.
 It is only after being in the field and seeing the differences between nurses and doctors do those individuals desire this career path again.